 6:279 can you do mukataba for two slaves but only demand the amount from one of them.
 By qiyas no, but by istiḥsān if it happens then yes they should be free

+6:280 x makes y mukaatab for freeing y and z, then x impregnates y and she decides not to pay, is z still slave?
+Yes.
+And if he had also had relations with z and she is pregnant, does she become umm walad.
+Whoever approves of their mukātaba together by istiḥsān, then she doesn’t become an umm walad, because if y pays then they both become free.
+And by qiyas z becomes umm walad and y must work for her value, but abandon qiyas and she doesn’t become umm walad, and remains in her mukātaba condition.

+6:282 can you do mukātaba to pay a slave or servant?
+Yes, and mukaatab free if her delivers it.
+Why?
+Istiḥsān and abandon qiyas, and by qiyas wouldn’t be ok.

 6:298 if a muslim frees a harbi slave, then H and M say he can take as wali who he wants, wheres Y says by istiḥsān the muslim stays the wali automatically, alternate qiyas but also ISLAM

 6:308 mukatab has a child from his slave girl, then mukatab dies but has a debt and has amount remaining of his mukataba?